stanbaek/ece387/_sources/Labs/Lab6_IMU.md

    if not self.has_control:
        return
    ```

+1. From the gamepad node's standpoint, this addition introduces a simple control‑ownership mechanism.
+The node now keeps track of whether the remote operator currently "has control" of the robot.
+When the user presses the A (Green) button, the node publishes a message indicating that control has been relinquished.
+When the B (Red) button is pressed, it publishes a message indicating that control has been regained.

+   The `has_control` flag ensures that once control is relinquished, the node stops processing joystick commands entirely, preventing unintended motion.
+This makes the gamepad node responsible not only for reading joystick input but also for broadcasting the robot's control state to the rest of the system.

    This is a common safety practice in robotics to halt autonomous tasks a robot is executing.
 Another safety practice is to integrating an easily accessible emergency stop switch that cuts off the main power to the robot.